erszcz/msc-thesis/dfly-multiboot.md

 ## State of the Art

-Besides[^5] loading and booting operating system kernels, GRUB is capable of so called _chain loading_.
+Besides[^ft:chainloading] loading and booting operating system kernels, GRUB is capable of so called _chain loading_.
 This is a technique of substituting the memory contents of the running program with a new program and passing it the control flow.
 The UNIX `exec(2)` system call is an application of the same technique.

-[^5]: In fact it's not true that GRUB can chain load besides booting OS kernels.
+[^ft:chainloading]: In fact it's not true that GRUB can chain load besides
+                    booting OS kernels.
                     Chain loading is _how_ it boots both those kernels and loads other bootloaders.

 By chain loading GRUB is able to load other bootloaders which in turn might boot operating systems that GRUB itself can't